coinmetrics/haskell-tools/docs/coinmetrics-export.md

 ## Tutorial

-Let's say we have full Ethereum node (we tested Geth and Parity) and we want to export Ethereum data continuously into PostgreSQL database for further analysis.
+Let's say we have full Ethereum Parity node and we want to export Ethereum data continuously into PostgreSQL database for further analysis.

 First of all, we need to create necessary tables in PostgreSQL (`coinmetrics-export` doesn't do that automatically).
 Run the following command: